15 Extremely Actionable Lead Generation Strategies (That Work Fast)

 Normally when you finish watching a video, YouTube just shows you a bunch of other related videos.

-Instead, you can use Triggerbee to create a widget that pops up right after the video ends.
+Instead, you can use Triggerbee to create a widget that pops up right after the visitor finished watching the video.

 That way you can capture their information while they're already engaged.